benmccormick/benmccormick.github.io/pages/posts/all-about-angular-2-0.md

     Ember and Angular are facing roughly the same challenges in terms of deprecating old syntax and adapting to changes in the web platform.
 Regardless of what you think of their different approaches, by clearly articulating their plans in a united way before they begin actually writing the code to accomplish them, Ember is winning the marketing battle here by a mile.

 - Related to all of the above, it's hard to recommend starting a new Angular project to anyone right now.
 While the 1.x branch will continue to receive support going forward if for no other reason than the number of people currently using it, the issues that 2.0 is trying to solve are real and will make it harder for 1.0 to keep up with the rest of the web as it goes forward.
 This is not a Python 2/3 situation where Python 2 still remains a viable language to start a project with 6 years later.
 Because the web platform will continue shifting under the code, a language that doesn't support modern idioms will quickly begin to fall behind alternatives.
 It's very possible that Angular 2.0 will regain Angular 1.x's current spot as the most popular MVC framework on the web, but until it's released or the core team can show a clear migration path from 1.x to 2.0, Angular development is going to look like a dead end road.

-### Subscribe

-Thanks for taking the time to read!
-Javascript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).